dsyme/dsyme-presentations/design-notes/off-by-default-warnings.md

 # Off-by-default Warnings in F#

 The F# compiler implements some "off-by-default" warnings.
-Here they are (at the time of writing):
+Here they are (at the time of writing, 26 July 2021):

 #### Warning 1182 - unused value